 - good evidence leads to good practice

-Our positions on the issues in this section are intended to improve the diagnosis, management and on-going care of women with breast cancer.
+Our position on the issues in this section is intended to improve the diagnosis, management and ongoing care of women with breast cancer.